 This is a great opportunity for some spring cleaning and a review of how data is set up and what data is most representative of your student population moving forward.
 For example, just because you had gender binaries in data in the old system, doesn’t mean you can’t manipulate your data file to be more inclusive in your new system.

-Some employees will need more hand-holding than others while other will be pumped.
+Some employees will need more hand-holding, while other will be pumped.
 It may be helpful to map out some user journeys with your software.
 Help stakeholders understand how many minutes they will be spending per week on this new software.

 image from www.edcabellon.com/technologyimplementationmodel/